 Need to update

-However there are also substantial differences in the details of the two methods and in their underpinning ideas-base.
-This is because in the more than one hundred and fifty years since Lecoq Boisbaudran published his first book, significant developments have taken place in the knowledge available both in the domains of visual perception and in the neurophysiology of eye/brain function.
+However, even in the domain of painting, there are substantial differences between information-base that underpins the methods of Lecoq Boisbaudran as compared with that which underpins mine.
+This is because in the more than one hundred and fifty years since Lecoq Boisbaudran published his first book, significant developments have taken place in the knowledge available both in the domains of visual perception and the neurophysiology of eye/brain function.
 Because of these, there is a need to update the “true principles” and the “rational deductions” of which the pupils of Horace Lecoq Boisbaudran spoke.

-*His enthusiasm is evident from the letter to M Luard, the editor of a 2013 edition of Lecoq Boisbaudran’s writings.
+* Rodin’s enthusiasm is evident from the letter he wrote to M Luard, the editor of a 2013 edition of Lecoq Boisbaudran’s writings.
 M Luard placed it on the first page after the title.
-In this letter Rodin wrote of Lecoq Boisbaudran’s teaching: “The greater part of what he taught me stays with me still.
+In it he praised Lecoq Boisbaudran’s teaching: “The greater part of what he taught me stays with me still.
 I very much wish that every young artist could profit from his teaching and I strongly advise you to circulate his ideas by means of a new edition of his writings.”